Kairotic/mistakes/mistakes.md

 technology and weaving.
 This is wrong for many reasons, but most crucially, weaving involves the interaction of discrete threads and so has itself always been digital technology since prehistoric times.
-Further more code involves human enagement with structure, whereas the Jacquard mechanism allows weaves to be considered as two dimensional images, rather than the three dimensional structures which give rise to them.
+Furthermore, code involves human enagement with structure, whereas the Jacquard mechanism allows weaves to be considered as two dimensional images, rather than the three dimensional structures which give rise to them.